williamiommi/sanity-plugin-i18n-fields/README.md

 ## 🚨 Validation
 Since the new types introduced by the plugin are objects, you can use [children validation](https://www.sanity.io/docs/validation#9e69d5db6f72) to address specific validation on a specific locale.
-All error/warning messages are then collected and visible near the title of your field.
+All error/warning messages are then collected and visible near the title of your field or in the right menu.

 <p align="center">
   <img src="images/hero-validation.jpg" alt="Validation Sample"/>